oscarcs/wkt-editor/README.md

 ## Features

 - **Draw geometries** — Point, LineString, and Polygon via Leaflet.draw toolbar
-- **Bidirectional editing** — draw shapes to generate WKT, or paste/edit WKT to render on the map
+- **Bidirectional editing** — draw shapes to generate WKT, or paste/edit WKT to render on the grid
-- **Graph paper canvas** — clean grid background with adaptive spacing (no map tiles)
+- **Graph paper canvas** — clean grid background with adaptive spacing
 - **Quantize** — round all coordinates to 2 decimal places with one click
 - **Keyboard shortcuts** — press Enter to finish drawing or save edits
 - **Persistent state** — geometry is saved to localStorage and restored on reload